AyeCode/invoicing/readme.txt

 = 2.1.1 =
 * Fabulous Fluid theme floats payment form paragraphs - FIXED
+* Only migrate an invoice is it's yet to be migrated - FIXED

 = 2.1.0 =
 * Taxes calculated on original amount even if discounts have been added - FIXED